jr-b/radiocanadalite/README.md

 Fetching data from the Radio-Canada API at build time, Eleventy creates pages for every news stories on the main [Radio-Canada.ca](https://ici.radio-canada.ca) sections.

 ## MVP Roadmap
-1. Establish minimal list of lineups to fetch data from;
+1. Establish minimal list of lineups to fetch data from ✅
-2. Hosted on Github, served by Netlify free tier;
+2. Hosted on Github, served by Vercel ✅
-3. Return 10 news stories from the main lineups;
+3. Return 10 news stories from the main lineups ✅
-4. Minimalist, unintrusive design
+4. Minimalist, unintrusive design ✅
-5. Trigger build with Netlify webhook + Zapier every X hour
+5. Trigger build with cron, calling the build hook from Vercel ✅

 ## To do
 - [x] Page template - [one page for each news story](https://www.11ty.dev/docs/pages-from-data/)